Home/Fact or Fiction?

 9. Their culture and ideas are based on the writings and sayings of a woman who escaped with her followers from an oppressive materialistic society.

-10. Possessive pronouns are rarely used – instead of referring to ‘my mother’ most children say ‘the mother’, and rather than saying ‘This one is mine and that’s yours’, they say ‘I use this one and you use that’.
+10. Possessive pronouns are rarely used.
+Instead of referring to ‘my mother’ most children say, ‘the mother’, and rather than saying ‘This one is mine and that is yours’, they say ‘I use this one and you use that one’.